raziakhalidbutt/Seatle-Airbnb-CRISP-Udacity-project/README.md

 This project is part of Data Scientist Nanodegree Profram from Udacity.
 The goal is to implement the CRISP-DM (Cross-Industry Standard Process for DATA Mining).
 For this Project I choose the seattle Airbnb dataset to get some useful insights.
 Following are the 3 questions I looked in this dataset.

-1. Anaylsis of room types, their percentage & price range on Airbnb
+1. Analysis of room types, their percentages & price ranges.
-2. Analysis of Room availabily with months and their prices ranges to answer what time is best to visit seattle
+2. Analysis of month wise room availably and corresponding prices ranges to answer what time is best to visit Seattle.
-3. Neighbourhood price Analysis to see which is the most priciest neighbourhood and which one is best among all to choose
+3.Neighborhood price Analysis to see which is the priciest neighborhood and which one is the best to choose.

 <a name="FileDesciption"></a>
 # File Desciption